JulianSchmid/etherparse/README.md

 # etherparse

-A zero allocation library for parsing & writing a bunch of packet based protocols (EthernetII, IPv4, IPv6, UDP, TCP ...).
+A mostly zero allocation library for parsing & writing a bunch of packet based protocols (EthernetII, IPv4, IPv6, UDP, TCP ...).

 Currently supported are:
 * Ethernet II